david-rhodes/GSOPs/README.md

 * If you're interested in what you've seen and would like to discuss short-term innovation/R&D collaboration opportunities, please contact me: david.a.rhodes.3d@gmail.com.

 ## Installation
-1. For the latest and greatest, clone this repository (`develop` branch).
+1. For the latest and greatest, clone this repository (`renderer` branch).
 Alternatively, for a more stable build, download the [latest release](https://github.com/david-rhodes/GSOPs/releases).
+    a.
+Either clone with `--recurse-submodules`, or run `git submodule init` followed by `git submodule update`.
-2. Copy the GSOPs.json file found in the repository root, and paste it in the $HOUDINI_USER_PREF_DIR/packages/ folder.
-You may need to create this folder.
+2. Copy the `packages` directory found in the repository root, and paste it in the $HOUDINI_USER_PREF_DIR folder.
 3. Edit the GSOPs.json file you just pasted, and modify the $GSOPS path found inside to the the location used in step one.

 ## Help